mzen17/WriterCMS/README.md

 - Useless for anything that is "pageless" in a sense, where pages don't mean anything.

+## Current Status
+MVP state.
+Do not use in production unless in a private network with a firewall.

+Very unsecure.

+- Createusers endpoint can be spammed to flood database and prevent normal users
+- Pages may be returned to people who don't own them by modifying front end.
+- Bucket and page endpoints can be flooded to waste storage

+Other problems

+- GUI is not in any good shape.
+- DELETE buttons are not implemented, nor is the DELETE API functional.
+- Many skeletons in the API.
+- Documententation of code subpar.
+- Code has many illogically structured APIs, and needs plenty of refactoring.

 ## Toolchain and framework
 All new projects must have their toolchain and framework defined before the project starts.